Skip to content

 A takeover bid is a formal process by which an investor makes an offer directly to the shareholders of a listed company to acquire their shares.

-The takeover bid announced by BBVA on 9 May is a bid addressed directly to Banco Sabadell shareholders to acquire their shares, offering in exchange newly issued BBVA shares based on a certain exchange equation (1 BBVA share for every 4.83 Banco Sabadell shares).
+The takeover bid announced by BBVA on 9 May is a bid addressed directly to Banco Sabadell shareholders to acquire their shares, offering in exchange newly issued BBVA shares based on a certain exchange equation (1 BBVA share + 0,29 euros in cash for every 5.0196 Banco Sabadell shares).

 Why is the takeover bid submitted by BBVA considered “hostile”?